muratk3n/thirdwave/en/README.md

 ---

 The Bernal sphere, the Stanford Torus, O'Neill Cylinder..
 A lot of different names for the same thing.
-Im sure excellent stories behind each, if I had the time to dive into.
+There must be excellent stories behind each 1 cld learn, had I the time to dive in

 ---